 1. End of employment contract: As soon as your contract with a commercial body ends, you can apply for a transfer via court laws.

-2. If you discover a Tasattur or an illegal coverup in the organization you work at, you are eligible for a court-ordered transfer of sponsorship.
-Make sure you know your rights, so you are not manipulated into breaking the laws.
+2. If you discover a Tasattur or an illegal coverup in your organization, you are eligible for a court-ordered transfer of sponsorship.
+Ensure you know your rights so you are not manipulated into breaking the law.

 3. If the court passes a judgment in favor of the ex-pat for whatever reason.
 This can also occur if you have spent 12 months with your current employer and are ready to move to another job.
 By law, your employer cannot hold you back under the circumstances.

-4. Before you complete your contract with an employer, given the following conditions.
+4. Before you complete your contract with an employer, give the following conditions.

-- You apply a three months notice to transfer your job
+- You apply for a three-month notice to transfer your job.

-You may also like to read about: Tawakkalna App: What Is It And How Do I Register?
+You may also like to read about the Tawakkalna App: What Is It And How Do I Register?